 Oxidation Turns Wine into Vinegar

-Generally speaking, wines “go bad” because chemicals within the bottle undergo a chemical reaction in the presence of oxygen.
+Generally speaking, wines “go bad” because chemicals within the bottle undergo a reaction in the presence of oxygen.
 This broad category is defined as oxidation and we can break this one down into four core components: temperature, alcohol content, oxygen concentration, and time.

 There are, obviously, far more components than just these (like how many antioxidants, like sulfates, are added to any given bottle), but these are the most important.
 The basic principles worth keeping in mind are the following:

 - Reactions generally go faster in the presence of heat and slow down in cooler environments.